riffomonas/2020_RR_R25/research_education_program_plan.md

 There is nothing inherently wrong with the materials that are available to scientists wanting to learn how to analyze data.
 The challenge is that too much is asked of these approaches.
 A autodidact struggles to advance because they do not know enough to know what to study - a grounding provided by workshops.
 Conversely, the workshop-based approach likely suffers because the participant does not become an autodidact by continuing to practice the material they learned. **These approaches likely fail because they do not incorporate the extensive lessons from the metacognition literature, which emphasize the value repeated practice over mass learning.**

-***Code Club .*** A common strategy for keeping up with the literature is participating in journal clubs, which involve group discussion of a pre-selected paper.
+***Code Club.*** A common strategy for keeping up with the literature is participating in journal clubs, which involve group discussion of a pre-selected paper.
 In addition to staying current on the literature, journal clubs help strengthen skills in critical thinking, communication, and integrating the literature [@Lonsdale2016].
 Over the past 4 years, my research group has leveraged the similarity between the overwhelming nature of both scientific literature and data analysis to address the challenge of teaching reproducible data analysis practices to bench scientists.
 Over the past four years we have experimented with what we call a Code Club to improve data analysis skills in a community environment.
 Code Club sessions generally include a brief tutorial, a set of exercises related to the tutorial for participants to work through in a small group, and an opportunity to debrief and report back each group's solutions.
 Table 2 includes several examples of successful Code Club topics that we have done within a separate 1-hour long Code Club session.

 | **Title**             | **Description**                                    |
 | ----------------- | ---------------------------------------------- |